m-quintero/Linux_Patcher/README.md

 - CrowdStrike version and status

 ### QC Mode Example
 In QC mode, the script generates a comprehensive report that can be included in change management tickets.
+Can alse set the kernel to be installed in a patchme file.

 ## Notes
 - The `LINUX_PATCHER_B64` variable contains the base64 encoded patching script, ensuring the script can run in environments without direct internet access.